-ii.
-If USFBL is the lending bank to the customer: The Bank can open 'collection accounts' subject to the condition that funds will be remitted from these accounts to the said escrow account at the frequency agreed between the Bank (USFBL) and the borrower.
-Further, balances in such collection accounts shall not be used for repayment of any credit facilities provided by the Bank (USFBL), or as collateral/ margin for availing any fund or non-fund based credit facilities.
+The Bank can open only 'collection accounts' subject to the condition that funds will be remitted from the collection accounts to the said escrow account at the frequency agreed between the Bank (USFBL) and the borrower.
+Further, balances in such collection accounts shall not be used for repayment of any credit facilities provided by the Bank (USFBL), or as collateral/ margin for availing any fund or non-fund-based credit facilities.
 While there is no prohibition on amount or number of credits in 'collection accounts', debits in these accounts shall be limited to the purpose of remitting the proceeds to the said escrow account.
-However, if USFBL is maintaining collection accounts it is permitted to debit fees/ charges from such accounts before transferring funds to the escrow account.
+However, if USFBL is maintaining collection accounts it is permitted to debit applicable fees/ charges from such accounts before transferring funds to the escrow account.

-iii.
-If USFBL is a non-lending Bank to the customer: The Bank cannot open any current account for such borrowers.

-b.
-In case of borrowers where exposure of the banking system is ₹5 crore or more but less than ₹50 Crore:

-i.
-If USFBL is lending Bank to the customer: The Bank (USFBL) can open current accounts of the customer.

-ii.
-If USFBL is a non-lending Bank to the customer: The Bank (USFBL) can open only "collection accounts" as defined in (B.a.) above.
+- iii.
+If USFBL is a non-lending Bank to the customer: The Bank cannot open any current accounts or collection accounts for such borrowers. - b.
+In case of borrowers where exposure of the banking system is ₹ 5 crore or more but less than ₹ 50 Crore: - i.
+If USFBL is lending Bank to the customer: The Bank (USFBL) can open current accounts of the customer. - ii.
+If USFBL is a non-lending Bank to the customer: The Bank (USFBL) can open only "collection accounts".
+Operations with the collection account will be as same as mentioned in para (B.a.ii) above. - c.

-c.
 In case of borrowers where aggregate exposure of the banking system is less than ₹5 crore:

-USFBL may open current accounts subject to obtaining an undertaking from them that they (the customers) shall inform the Bank, if and when the credit facilities availed by them from the banking system becomes ₹5 crore or more.
-The current account of such customers, as and when the aggregate exposure of the banking system becomes ₹5 crore or more, and ₹50 crore or more, will be governed by the provisions of para B.a. and para B.b. respectively.
+USFBL may open current accounts subject to obtaining an undertaking from the customer that they shall inform the Bank, if and when the credit facilities availed by them from the banking system and/ or the aggregate exposure to that borrower becomes ₹5 crore or more at any point of time.
+Operations in such current accounts will be as same as mentioned in para [B.a] and [B.b] above.

-d.USFBL is free to open current accounts of prospective customers who have not availed any credit facilities from the banking system, subject to necessary due diligence as per its Board approved policies.
+- d.
+USFBL is free to open current accounts of prospective customers who have not availed any credit facilities from the banking system, subject to necessary due diligence as per its Board approved policies. - e.

-e.
 USFBL is free to open current accounts, without any of the restrictions placed in this Policy, for borrowers having credit facilities only from NBFCs/ Fls/ Co-operative banks/ non-bank institutions, etc. However, if such borrowers avail aggregate credit facilities of ₹5 crore or above from the banks covered under this policy document, the provisions of the policy shall be applicable.